 How to handle the situation with the Red Worms

-To remove red worms from your pool, you need to clean your swimming pool (above ground pool or inground pool).
+To remove red worms from your pool, you need to clean your swimming pool (may you own the best above ground pool or inground pool).
 This operation would also ensure that other organisms are not in your pool.
 How do you clean the pool?

 - Skim the pool: with the use of a leaf skimmer, you can remove these small worms and any other material floating on the surface of your pool.
 Get them out of your skimmer by tapping your skimmer.